-In AC 2022-2023, the target was met.
-Based on information gathered from analysis of the AC 2022-2023 data, faculty and University Supervisors will provide targeted support and remediation in the field for those failing to meet the target during the internship process (EDSP 5111 and EDSP 5121) in 2023-2024.
-In response to findings, University Supervisors in the MAT program will increase contact and communication with school district administration and partners to determine the needs of each specific district and/or school.
-This effort to engage in program improvement will strengthen candidates' professionalism as well as knowledge and skills relating to Special Education curriculum, development, and assessment.
+Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning and based on the analysis of the results in 2017-2018, faculty and University Supervisors will provide targeted support and remediation in the field for those failing to meet the target during the internship process in 2018-2019.
+In response to recommendations by the TEAC the Observation Form is being updated by faculty.
+The program specific section of the form has been aligned with CEC standards.
+This effort to engage in program improvement will strengthen candidates' knowledge and skills relating to Special Education curriculum, development, and assessment.